MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/new-order-notification-for-woocommerce/README.txt

 3. Settings for Notifications

 == Changelog ==
+**=1.0.3=**
+-"Alert only for orders that contain specific products" option is added.
+-You may enter the product ids one by one from the related settings field.
+-Small bug and CSS fixes.

 **=1.0.2=**
 -Settings providing selection of order statuses that the plugin will notify.
 -Small bug fixes.